 - Applesauce or vegetable/fruit pouches

-- Bean dips (like this hummus recipe or this garbanzo bean spread)
+- Bean dips (like this Classic Hummus or this Garlic Garbanzo Bean Spread)

 - Cottage cheese